 What is the NSCI?

-CCWT is launching a new National Survey of College Internships (NSCI) in response to the growing interest in internships and related forms of work-based learning, which are widely seen as “high-impact practices” (HIPs) that contribute to students’ academic, social and career success.
+CCWT launched the National Survey of College Internships (NSCI) in response to the growing interest in internships and related forms of work-based learning, which are widely seen as “high-impact practices” (HIPs) that contribute to students’ academic, social and career success.
 However, no national studies on internships exist that focus on issues of equitable access, program structure and student outcomes.
 In addition, few colleges or universities have the data infrastructure to closely track their students’ experiences with internships, which is essential for supporting faculty, career services professionals, and campus leaderships’ data-based decisions about how to improve these potentially transformative experiences.

-The need for data about internships has become even more important with the Covid-19 pandemic and growing concerns about inequitable access to internships (especially unpaid positions), particularly for low-income, first-generation and/or BIPOC students.
-In documenting obstacles to internships and other indicators of equitable treatment of interns, the NSCI data can help institutions to identify and address these obstacles, which is one way that higher education can help to solve the nation’s growing problems with income inequality, structural racism and workplace discrimination.
+The need for data about internships has become even more important with the COVID-19 pandemic and growing concerns about inequitable access to internships (especially unpaid positions), particularly for low-income, first-generation and/or BIPOC (Black, Indigenous, and people of color) students.
+In documenting obstacles to internships and other indicators of equitable treatment of interns, the NSCI data can help institutions to identify and address these obstacles, which is one way that higher education can help to solve the nation’s growing problems with income inequality, structural racism, and workplace discrimination.